-- Interactions should start and end with mutual respect. - Treat everyone as if they were related to you. - DVI values diversity and strongly believes that respect is key and should be given to everyone -- consumers, colleagues, and stakeholders.
+- Interactions should start and end with mutual respect. - Each consumer should be treated as if they were related to you. - DVI values diversity and strongly believes that respect is key and should be given to everyone -- consumers, colleagues, and stakeholders.